fserb/canvas2D/spec/layers.md

 Rationale
 ---------

-Currently, the only way to draw a series of drawing calls at the same time, while applying the same sort of effects (shadows, blur, alpha, filters, compositing) to all of the drawn objects, without having these effects being applied one to one to this object, is by using an auxiliary canvas and then, drawing that auxiliary canvas to the canvas.
+To apply a filter or compositing to a set of draw operations (as opposed to a single one), the onyl current solution is draw to a temporary canvas and then draw the temporary canvas into the final destination.

-This proposal adds an alternative to that by creating a layer that then will be drawn in one go when the layer ends.
-The idea of this addition is to have the same behavior as using an external canvas would do, without the issues of having to create an external canvas.
+This proposal adds an alternative to that by creating a layer that then will be drawn as a single unit.
+This would be equivalent to having a temporary canvas, except not only in a much more friendly way, but with the added benefit that the browser can take care of deciding what's the best dimension of the temporary canvas, given the current transform/clip.

 Proposal